tinovyatkin/pass-js/README.md

 ```

 Your pass will emit the `error` event if it fails to generate a valid Passbook
-file, and emit the `end` event when it successfuly completed generating the
+file, and emit the `end` event when it successfully completed generating the
 file.

-You can pipe to any writeable stream.
+You can pipe to any writable stream.
 When working with HTTP, the `render`
 method will set the content type, pipe to the HTTP response, and make use of a
 callback (if supplied).